 Born and raised on the South Side of Chicago, Scott Strazzante worked at suburban newspapers before joining the Chicago Tribune in 2001.
 There, he was named Illinois Photographer of the Year an unprecedented 11 times, and was part of the Tribune team that won a 2007 Pulitzer Prize in Investigative Reporting.
 His work has appeared in National Geographic and Sports Illustrated.
 He now works at the San Francisco Chronicle.
 A two-hour photo shoot assigned to Scott in 1994 turned into a 20-year side project and his first book, Common Ground.

-BP Miller is an award winning photographer, photojournalist and speaker whose work has been published in both local and national publications like The Philadelphia Inquirer, The Philadelphia Daily News, Rolling Stone & The New York Times.
+BP Miller is an award winning photographer, photojournalist and speaker whose work has been published in both local and national publications like The Philadelphia Inquirer, The Philadelphia Daily News, Rolling Stone, and The New York Times.
 Subjects in front of his lens include local families and businesses, as well as national and international celebrities, politicians, and dignitaries.
-In addition, he is a board member of the Northern Short Course in Photojournalism and can be found speaking across the country about non-profit photography as well as photojournalists' rights.
+BP is the former Mid-Atlantic Chair of the National Press Photographers Association, and a former board member of the Northern Short Course In Photojournalism.
+He can be found speaking across the country about non-profit photography as well as photojournalists' rights.

 Since studying photography at the Maine College of Art, Megan Keller has been focusing her skills on weddings and portraits.
 What she loves most about photography is showing moments of joy and love; connecting the viewer with the subject to feel the emotions inside the photograph.
 Things that make Megan happy: her husband Bill, photography, pancakes, ice cream, and her cat Carlee.